iclr-blogposts/2025/_posts/2025-04-28-building-blocks-of-differentially-private-training.md

 Well, we are actually able to train!
 ### The Power of Subsampling: From GD to SGD

 In practice, we rarely use full GD, preferring stochastic gradient descent (SGD) which operates on random minibatches.
-Beyond very small datasets on simple models, SGD is indispensable as trying to use the full dataset at each iteration makes the computations completely infeasible.
+Beyond very small datasets on simple models, SGD is indispensable as trying to use the full dataset at each iteration makes the computations too computationally expensive.
 In particular, SGD subsamples a random minibatch at the start of each training iteration.
 However, a critical issue with subsampling is the expanded sensitivity.
 To illustrate, let's reconsider our earlier example of computing the mean salary of $$n=10^4$$ employees.
 The sensitivity of this data query scales with $$\mathcal{O}(1/n)$$.
 Consider an alternative strategy to estimate the average the salary by first sampling the salary of $$250$$ employees and then computing the average using only the sampled salaries.
 In this sampling approach, the worst-case sensitivity for a datapoint may scale proportionally with $$1/250$$.
 This is due to the fact that we normalize by $$1/250$$ instead of $$1/n$$ in computing the empirical mean.
 As typically $$250\ll n$$, this forces us to add even more noise to maintain the same privacy guarantee.

 Nonetheless, implementing a differentially private SGD is still possible.
 Subsampling itself, under some conditions, can be shown to provide privacy benefits through **privacy amplification by subsampling**.
 Hence, the stochasticity of SGD makes each step more private, essentially allowing us to train with less noise.
 As a result, the tradeoff of increased sensitivity along with subsampling privacy amplification typically cancels out enabling us to use SGD<d-footnote>  This tradeoff between amplification by subsampling and increased sensitivity was recently studied in <d-cite key=2024subsampling></d-cite>.</d-footnote>, with almost the same amount of noise per iteration, independantly of the batch size.
 In practice, SGD is implemented by using a random batch with fixed batch-size at each iteration.
 For the following section, we will assume a different sampling strategy, which we will refer to as Poisson subsampling.
 We assume that given a dataset, at each step of SGD, each datapoint is independently at random selected for training with probability $$q$$.